Revealing Choice Bracketing: Abstract

 \section{Abstract}

-In a decision problem comprised of multiple choices, a person may fail to take into account the interdependencies between her choices.
-To understand how people make decisions in such problems we design a novel experiment and revealed preference tests that determine how each subject brackets her choices.
-In separate portfolio allocation under risk, social allocation, and induced-utility shopping experiments, we find that 40-43\% of our subjects are consistent with narrow bracketing while only 0-15\% are consistent with broad bracketing.
-Classifying subjects while adjusting for models' predictive precision, 73\% of subjects are best described by narrow bracketing, 14\% by broad bracketing, and 5\% by intermediate cases.
+Experiments suggest that people fail to take into account interdependencies between their choices -- they do not broadly bracket.
+Researchers often instead assume that people narrowly bracket, but existing designs do not test it.
+We design a novel experiment and revealed preference tests for how someone brackets their choices.
+In portfolio allocation under risk, social allocation, and induced-value shopping experiments, 40-43\% of subjects are consistent with narrow bracketing and 0-16\% with broad bracketing.
+Adjusting for each model's predictive precision, 74\% of subjects are best described by narrow bracketing, 13\% by broad bracketing, and 6\% by intermediate cases.

 JEL codes: D01, D90